Charlie McAvoy Game Preview: Bruins vs. Blue Jackets

 McAvoy Season Stats Insights

+- In 19 games this season, McAvoy has a plus-minus rating of -2, while averaging 20:17 on the ice per game.

-- McAvoy has a goal in three games this year through 16 games played, but has not had multiple goals in any of those games.
+- McAvoy has a goal in three of 19 contests this season, but no multi-goal games so far.

-- In 10 of 16 games this season, McAvoy has recorded a point, and four of those games included multiple points.
+- In 12 of 19 games this year, McAvoy has recorded a point, and four of those games included multiple points.

-- McAvoy has an assist in seven of 16 games played this season, including multiple assists four times.
+- McAvoy has an assist in nine of 19 games played this season, including multiple assists four times.

-- McAvoy's implied probability to go over his point total is 59.8% based on the odds.
+- The implied probability that McAvoy hits the over on his points over/under is 61.7%, based on the odds.

-- The implied probability of McAvoy going over his assist prop bet, based on the odds, is 52.6%.
+- There is a 54.5% chance of McAvoy having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.